zalenix/portaldocs/portal-sdk/generated/top-extensions-telemetry-create.md

 All report-generating queries are performed against the **AzurePortal.AzPtlCosmos** database.
 Create flow information is located in the **AzurePortal.AzPtlCosmos** database **CreateFlows** table, and client telemetry is located in the **ClientTelemetry** table.
-To become familiar with the tables, you may want to review the document located at [portalfx-telemetry-getting-started.md](portalfx-telemetry-getting-started.md).

 To run or create modified versions of the Kusto queries, you will need access to the  **Kusto** data tables.
-How to get setup using Kusto and getting access is explained in the document located at [portalfx-telemetry-getting-started.md](portalfx-telemetry-getting-started.md).
+How to get setup using Kusto and getting access is explained in the document located at [top-extensions-telemetry.md](top-extensions-telemetry.md).

 * [Create Flows](#create-flows)